zhinst/laboneq-applications/examples/guide-building-blocks.md

   provides specific tasks for simple experiments and the associated analysis (e.g.
   Rabi).

-* **Taskbooks**:
+* **Workflow**:
-  A `taskbook` is an ordinary Python function that calls tasks.
-When a task is called inside a task book function, the inputs and outputs of the tasks are automatically saved.
-The task book also provides the tasks inside it with their options, allowing you to control the details of task behaviour at run time.
+  A `Workflow` contains a set of tasks to be run and supplies the tasks their options and saves their inputs and outputs.
+  When run, a `Workflow` function builds a graph of tasks that will be executed later.
+  This graph may be inspected and extended.
+  The graph of tasks is not executed directly by Python, but by a workflow engine provided by the library.

 This guide will introduce you to these three building blocks.

-There are two more building blocks that are not part of the beta release:
+There is one more building blocks that is not ready yet:

 * **LogbookStore**:
-  The logbook store defines where a `taskbook` function will store the inputs and results of its tasks.
+  The logbook store defines where a `Workflow` function will store the inputs and results of its tasks.
 For example, in a folder on disk.
 The store may also be used to retreive data and to store your own data.

-* **Workflow**:
-  A `Workflow` is similar to a `Taskbook` in that it contains a set of tasks to be run and supplies the tasks their options and saves their inputs and outputs.
-However, while a `TaskBook` is an ordinary Python function, a `Workflow` is not.

-  When run, a `Workflow` function builds a graph of tasks that will be executed later.
-  This graph may be inspected and extended.
-  The graph of tasks is not executed directly by Python, but by a workflow engine provided by the library.

-The `LogbookStore` and `Workflow` will not be covered here.
+The `LogbookStore` will not be covered here.

 +++